melcon/sipxtapi/readme.txt

     configure.ac:14: error: possibly undefined macro: AC_PROG_LIBTOOL
     If this token and others are legitimate, please use m4_pattern_allow.
     See the Autoconf documentation.

+If you get the following error, install JDK or use --disable-sipviewer flag during configuration:

+configure: error: Cannot find dt.jar in expected location.
+You may try setting the JAVA_HOME environment variable if you haven't already done so

 1) Build